A Guide To Different Kitchen Units

 - BWP (Boiling Water Proof)

-- HDHMR (High-Density High Moisture Resistant)
+- HYDMR (Hydro-Density High Moisture Resistant)

 Both these materials are highly resistant to water and moisture and are ideal for wet areas like kitchens.
 These materials are covered with a layer of finishes like laminates to protect it and add a stylish look.
 To put it in simple words kitchen units are made using materials and finishes.
 Materials are used to create a base structure and finishes are added on top for a fine, flawless look to the design.